 Pedal power is a wonderful way to stay fit and healthy, giving you a terrific workout whilst seeing some great sights.
-With Bike Week from 9th to 17th June this year, many people are rethinking how they exercise and some are making cycling an integral part of their day-to-day lives.

 Some countries are already way ahead here, like Holland, the perfect example of how bike riding can so easily be integrated into everyday life.
 Come rain or shine, the Dutch can be found zipping through their cities on their trusty (and often rusty) two-wheeled friends.
 And there’s no need to put on the lycra gear either if you don’t want to – everyday cycling is for anyone who needs to get somewhere – young, old, sporty or not – while the social, health and environmental benefits go without saying.

 So whether you are looking to get on your bike just for fun or as a means of getting around, cycling is an extremely convenient and invigorating way to travel.
 Here are just some of the health benefits:

 Fitness even if you don’t think you have time

 Instead of getting in the car for short journeys, you might use your bicycle to get there instead.
 Cycling can be quicker than sitting in traffic jams and going around in circles trying to find a place to park.
 Even better news is that it only takes between two and four hours of cycling in total per week to notice a general improvement in your health.

 And it’s well worth it: regular cycling can prevent conditions like heart disease, obesity, Type 2 diabetes and osteoporosis.
 It is essentially one of the gentlest ways to reduce your risk of health problems that can arise from an over-sedentary lifestyle.